-- Add the egg and egg yolk and bring together slowly working from the edges to the centre.
+- Add the egg and egg yolk and bring together slowly with a fork, working from the edges to the centre.

-- Heat a dry frying pan over a high heat, when hot add the spinach and a lid then cook for 2 minutes.
+- Heat a dry 30cm or 12" frying pan over a high heat, when hot add the spinach and a tablespoon of water, then drop on a lid and cook for 2 minutes.

-- Remove the lid stir and continue to cook off any liquid until the base of the pan is dry.
+- Remove the lid stir and continue to cook off any liquid until the base of the pan is dry, then cool the spinach.